Harold Goodwin (American actor): Biography

-Goodwin's first starring role came in Oliver Twist, Jr. (1921).
-He also appeared as Jeff Brown in the 1927 Buster Keaton comedy College.
 He followed up with a role in another Keaton film The Cameraman in 1928, opposite Keaton and actress Marceline Day.
 Goodwin worked steadily through the silent film era and transitioned into the talkie era as a character actor, often as a "tough guy" because of his athletic stature.
 He was seen in the role of Detering in the 1930 Lewis Milestone-directed World War I drama All Quiet on the Western Front.
 His subsequent film roles were mostly small and uncredited.